SimJWalter/PokerRank/README.md

 # PokerRank
-solution to the poker ranking problem from Exercism.org
+My solution to the poker ranking problem from Exercism.org